lukfugl/mp12/README.md

 ### IN PLAY ###

-In this state, players POST to <game path>/moves with New Move objects as payload.
+In this state, players POST to &lt;game path&gt;/moves with New Move objects as payload.
 These requests must include an X-Turn-Token HTTP request header with the value of the last turn token they received from the server.

-After receiving a 200 OK response to a <game path>/players or <game path>/moves POST request (indicating it is your turn) you are required to POST your next move within 30 seconds.
+After receiving a 200 OK response to a &lt;game path&gt;/players or &lt;game path&gt;/moves
+POST request (indicating it is your turn) you are required to POST your next move within 30 seconds.
 If you fail to POST in that time, you are disqualified and the game moves to the completed state.